TutorialDoctor/Software_Development/More-Info/gameplay&gameMechanics.md

 - Weaknesses and Exploitation
     - Enemies can't see you in shadows so stay in the shadows
-    - If you time it right, you can run past the traps
+    - If you time it right, you can run pass the traps
     - The big boss weak point is the eye

 - Defense and Offense